 This crime is identical to the adult charge.
 Please see Drug Crimes for further information.

 Children’s mistakes can have serious consequences, leaving your child with a juvenile record.
-The juvenile court system is can be particularly complicated, as these records don’t simply disappear when a person turns 18.
+The Wisconsin juvenile court system can be particularly complicated, as these records don’t simply disappear when a person turns 18.
 Juveniles can be waived into adult court for more serious juvenile offenses.
 To further complicate the matter, should the juvenile conviction involve a sexual offense, your child could be listed (mandatory) on the sex offender registry.